-The nests of mallee fowl provide warmth for eggs by use of rotting vegetation and insulating layers of soil.
+The nests of mallee fowl provide warmth for eggs by use of rotting vegetation and an insulating layer of soil.

 Introduction